 Serve and enjoy!

-- When you add the orange slice is up to you.
-It's really nice when integrated into the ice (like in this recipe), though Aperol suggests adding it as a garnish once the drink is made.
+- Add the orange slice whenever you like.
+It's really nice when integrated into the ice as suggested in the recipe, or you can add it as a garnish at the end.

 - Due to the shared Italian roots, prosecco is the wine of choice, though any sparkling wine will work just fine.

 How Strong Is an Aperol Spritz?

-Aperol is bottled at 11 percent ABV (22 proof), so it's the same strength as the average Prosecco.
-When the two come together in the Aperol Spritz, the drink's alcohol content is around 8 percent ABV (16 proof).
+Aperol is bottled at 11 percent ABV (22 proof), so it's the same strength as the average prosecco.
+When the two come together in the Aperol spritz, the drink's alcohol content is around 8 percent ABV (16 proof).
 If you'd like to make it lighter, pour less Aperol and wine and make up the difference with soda.